OuhscBbmc/BbmcResources/instructions/github.md

     1. [OAuth applications](https://developer.github.com/v3/oauth/).

     Currently, the only approved entity is the [Codecov](https://codecov.io/) integration, which helps us test our package code and quantify its coverage ("Improve code quality.
 Expose bugs and security vulnerabilities.").
 Codecov must be explicitly turned on for each desired repository.

+### Justification

+(*Written in 2017 to justify the service to an IT department.*)
+Git and GitHub are the de facto version control software and hosting solution for software development in modern data science.
+Using GitHub will help our group with three critical tasks: (a) developing our own software, (b) leveraging innovations of others, and (c) attracting top talent.

+**Developing Software**: Version control is critical for developing quality software, especially when multiple data scientists are contributing to the same code bank.
+Among modern version control software, Git and GitHub are the most popular for new projects, especially among the talent pool that we recruit from.
+Compared to outdated approaches using conventional file-servers, version control substantially increases productivity.
+Analysts can develop code & report in parallel, and then combine when their branch is mature.
+Additionally, all commits are saved indefinitely, allowing us to 'turn back the clock' are resurrect older code when necessary.
+It also allows us to organize and manage our proprietary code in a single (distributed) location.

+Given the needs of our small data science team, we believe that private GitHub repositories (secured with two-factor authentication) strike a nice balance between (a) security, (b) ease of use for developers, (c) ease of maintenance for administrators, and (d) cost.

+**Leveraging Innovation**: Most cutting-edge data science algorithms are released on GitHub.
+These algorithms are not stand-alone software; instead they augment the statistical software, R, which has been approved by IT.
+Furthermore, GitHub.com hosts the documentation and user forums for most data science algorithms.
+Without access to this information, we are at greater risk of misunderstanding and misusing the routines, which could weaken the accuracy of the financial reports we produce.

+**Attracting Talent**: As we compete for the top talent in the highly competitive field of data science, we want to provide access its standard tools.
+We do not want to send the message that our organization doesn't value the advancements appreciated and employed by our competitors.

+**Alternatives**:
+* GitHub Enterprise: hosting solution developed by GitHub, but hosted on a BNP-controlled VM.
+* GitLab:  A competitor to GitHub.
+GitLab uses Git, but has a different hosting options
+* Mercurial: modern version control that is similar to Git.
+It has many of Git’s strengths and avoids many of the undesirable features of Subversion/SVN.
+* Atlassian: A competitor to GitHub that focuses on businesses.
+Altassian/Bitbucket repositories can use Git or Mercurial.
+Like GitHub and GitLab, offers different hosting options.

+**Resources**:
+1. GitHub for Business
+2. Git for Teams